elliotttong/cursor-memory-bank/.memory_bank/activeContext.md

 - [x] Refactor ProviderManager for config-driven voice management
 - [x] Refactor UI to use ProviderManager for all voice data
 - [x] Refactor playback and background logic for composite key routing
-- [ ] Add defensive/fallback logic
+- [x] Add defensive/fallback logic (robust handling of missing voices/providers, object URL revocation)
-- [ ] Test all flows and edge cases
+- [x] Test all flows and edge cases (no critical bugs remain)

 **Status:**
-* Code now uses the new, robust, config-driven, composite-key-based flow.
-Next: test all flows and add defensive/fallback logic if needed.
+* All core refactor tasks are complete.
+The system is robust, defensive, and future-proof.
+Prefetching and memory management are working as designed.
+Audio caching and advanced UI polish are next-level optimizations.

 **Composite Key Update:**
 * All voice lookups, selection, and storage use composite keys (provider:id) to ensure uniqueness and future-proof the system against provider/voice id collisions.
 This is now a core part of the architecture and implementation plan.